bproothi/bproothi.github.io/README.md

 ---
 layout: default
-title: Benjamin Proothi
+title: Proothi Tech Solutions
 ---

-## Welcome to GitHub Pages
+## Meet Ben Proothi

 You can use the [editor on GitHub](https://github.com/bproothi/bproothi.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.